 - Potential privilege problem when running on Windows operating system.
 Right-click on the SmartConsole icon and select - "Run as Administrator".

-- The SmartConsole cannot communicate with the server on the required ports.
-Make sure you check netstat and see that the server is listening to the following ports:
+- SmartConsole cannot communicate with the server on the required ports.
+Make sure you check netstat and see that the server is listening to these ports:

-- The server is a Secondary Management Server / SmartEvent / Log Server and SIC has not yet been established with the Primary Management Server.
+- The server is a Secondary Security Management Server / SmartEvent / Log Server and SIC was not yet established with the Primary Security Management Server.

-- If the server is a Primary Management server, verify the CRL file exists in $FWDIR/conf/crls/ICA_CRL0.crl and you can access it in a web browser to http://<MGMT_IP>:18264/ICA_CRL0.crl
+- If the server is a Primary Security Management server, verify that the CRL file exists in

-- The Windows machine IP address is not an allowed GUI Client.
+- The Windows device IP address is not an allowed GUI Client.

-If none of the above apply, please collect the following debug files on your Windows machine and submit a ticket to Check Point Support:
+If none of the above applies, please collect the following debug files on your Windows device and submit a ticket to Check Point Support:

 Note: These debug files are special files for the CRL downloading scenario.
-None of the other scenarios of using SmartConsole need those files.
-Typically for collecting more info for the SmartConsole application, completely other files are needed.
-This is because the library which initiates download of CRL's writes to different files.
+None of the other scenarios of using SmartConsole need these files.
+Typically for collecting more information for the SmartConsole application, completely other files are needed.
+This is because the library which initiates the download of CRL's, writes to different files.

-1. Open command-line on your Windows client and make it navigate to the folder where SmartConsole.exe resides, typically "c:\Program Files(X86)\CheckPoint\SmartConsole\R80.10" (or other versions).
+1. Open command-line on your Windows client and make it navigate to the folder where SmartConsole.exe resides, typically "

 3. This command-line utility displays a list of options.
 Choose option "(3) TDERROR - Configure TDERROR debug level" by typing "3"